brian-ogilvie/accessibility-article/README.md

 }
 ```

 When the component using this hook mounts, we attach a `keydown` event listener to the browser window.
 When a key is pressed, if that key is `Escape`, we execute whatever onEscape function was passed into our hook.
 In our case, that function will be dismissing the modal.
-When our component unmounts, `useEffect` removes our event listener from the window.
+When our component unmounts, `useEffect` removes our event listener from the window as cleanup.

 What is `useCallback`, and why are we using it?
 This is a performance booster that React offers.
 It allows us essentially to memoize the definition of a function so that it doesn't get redefined as a new object every time this hook is called.
 That may seem like a small boost, but in this case it really matters.
 Our `useEffect` hook will have to run again, removing our window event listener and adding a new one, every time `handleEscape` is redefined.
 Because interacting with the DOM is the slowest part of most web applications, we really don't want to do this any more than is absolutely necessary.
 Imagine this hook being used inside a component that also has a form inside it.
 That component's state will constantly be updating as the user types into the form, which will call our hook again and again.
 On every single keystroke, the window will have event listeners added and removed.
 This will absolutely murder the performance of your app.
-Don't be that guy.
+Don't be the guy who tanks the app because of an escape key.
 Use `useCallback`.
 PSA over.

 Let's add our new escape handler to our modal.
 In `Modal.js`, add this as your fourth import: